azuredevcollege/chaos-eng-workshop/challenges/challenge-2/README.md

     ...
 ```

 Under `samples/manifests/multi_replica` you can find all deployments with the replica property already modified.
 Just copy them into the original manifests folder `apps/manifests` to continue.
+You can copy them with this command:
+`cp challenges/challenge-2/samples/manifests/multi_replica/ apps/manifests/ -r -T`

 Redeploy the Kubernetes manifests using Terraform.
 Run the following command in the `terraform` folder: